Seibal: Monuments

 Stela 21 is located inside the chamber at the top of Structure A-3.
 This stela was badly damaged when the vaulted chamber collapsed on top of it and has also suffered from erosion.
 The monument has been restored and depicts the lord of Seibal Wat'ul Chatel bearing a manikin sceptre.
 Like Stela 8, the king wears attributes of the Bearded Jaguar God, although without the jaguar claws.
-The king holds a K'awiil sceptre raised in his right hand, from his other hand hands a shield with the face of the sun god.
+The king holds a K'awiil sceptre raised in his right hand, from his other hand hangs a shield with the face of the sun god.
 The inscription on the monument is largely illegible.